Disney Port Orleans Riverside Resort Review

 Port Orleans Riverside Resort Restaurants

-Port Orleans Riverside has just a couple of restaurants, and frankly, none to write home about.
+Port Orleans Resort Riverside has just a couple of restaurants, and frankly, none to write home about.
 That said, the resort’s walking proximity to French Quarter offers even more dining options.
-The Sassagoula Floatworks and Food Factory, for instance, serves up beignets, and New Orleans-inspired cuisine, but you’ll have to venture to French Quarter to get it.
-But, if you’re looking for something simple and nearby, then you can try any of Port Orlean’s Riverside Restaurants.
+The Scat Cat’s Club in the main lobby, for instance, serves up beignets.
+Sassagoula Float Factory offers New Orleans-inspired cuisine, but you’ll have to venture to the French Quarter Resort Hotel to get it.
+But, if you’re looking for something simple and nearby, then you can try any of the Restaurants.
 You’ll find a quick service restaurant, table service restaurant, pool bar, and lounge here.

 Port Orleans Riverside

-As noted before, we were super impressed with the Sassagoula Floatworks and Food Factory over at French Quarter.
+As noted before, we were super impressed with the Sassagoula Floatworks and Food Factory over at the French Quarter.
 So maybe we’re biased?
 But don’t let this deter you from digging in and loving Riverside Mill.
-We only had a few experiences here, and it could have just been us!
+We just feel like the other food courts have a better selection, and dare we say, better quality than Disney Port Orleans Riverside.
+But the positive side of that is that you can just walk to French Quarter if you prefer their food!

 Disney Port Orleans Riverside Mill Food Court